 Because of how many products we sell and how many artists are involved, reporting is really important.
 There’s a large inventory and lots of artists − this creates a huge amount of administration in our businesses.
 We need something that would let us show them sales numbers straight away.

-We also needed a POS that integrated with our payment provider, iZettle, as well as Xero and Shopify.
+We also needed a POS that integrated with our payment provider, iZettle, as well as Xero.
 The integrations were really important as it was key to know that we were choosing a POS that we could build with.

 About Lucia Afanasy